 Candidates applying after 1 January of Year 6 and in YEAR 7

 We make a few offers later in Year 6 and Year 7 if places are available.
 Candidates will be asked to take the ISEB (Independent Schools’ Examination Board) Common Pre-Test either at their Prep School or at Bradfield.
 We will also request a reference from their current school.
 Strong candidates will be invited for an Online Assessment.

 Candidates applying in YEAR 8

 Year 8 candidates will be asked to take the Bradfield Entrance Tests (in Maths and English) by January of Year 8.
 We will also request school reports and a reference from their current school.
 Strong candidates will be invited for an Online Assessment.

 SCHOLARSHIPS AND BURSARIES

-Year 8 – Scholarship application deadline is January of Year 8.
+Year 8 – Scholarship application deadline is December of Year 8 (Sports Scholarship application deadline is 15 October of Year 8).
 Bursary Deadline is 31 October of Year 8.

 STAGE 6 – ENTRANCE TESTS (YEAR 8)

 All candidates take one of the following tests: